arpansahu/great_chat/Readme.md

 Now you are good to go.

+# Services on AWS EC2/ Home Server Ubuntu 22.0 LTS s

 ## Postgresql Server

 IT would be a nightmare to have your own vps to save cost and not hosting your own postgresql server.

+postgresql_server can be access accessed

-For more information, see the ### Installing PostgreSql
+### Installing PostgreSql

 1. Update the package list to make sure you have the latest information